ajoslin103/knex-mysqlssh-dialect/README.md

 From mysql-ssh: dbConfig should be an object according to the mysql2 package.

+## FUTURE ISSUE:

-FUTURE ISSUE: the ssh2 and mysql2 packages note that their config objects will, in the future, not be accepted if they contain unknown fields.
+The ssh2 and mysql2 packages note that their config objects will, in the future, not be accepted if they contain unknown fields.
 Currently, the Knex dialects do not subselect the database fields.

+I chose to accept both styles of config -- the one with a distinct dbmsConfig section avoids console warnings

 ## Credits